sunpy/data/README.md

 This allows the data files to be replaced with text pointers inside Git.

 You will need to install git lfs (see https://github.com/git-lfs/git-lfs/wiki/Installation).
-Following this and git lfs is setup on your system, you can continue with the typically steps of committing a new file to your branch and making a PR to this repo.
+Following this and git lfs is setup on your system, you can continue with the typical steps of committing a new file to your branch and making a PR to this repo.